darubiomunoz/portfolio-06-profilecardcomponent/README.md

 ![Product Name Screen Shot][product-screenshot]
 ![Product Name Screen Shot][product-screenshot-frontend]

-Challenge to develop a profile card component in reactJS as base technology :smile:
+Challenge from [frontmentor.io](https://www.frontendmentor.io/challenges) to develop a profile card component, I chose to code this project in reactJS as base technology because in want to specialize on it. :smile:

-It was my first time developing something in reactJS, which was really nice and challenging because I had some issues that took me long hours to solve but at last I was able to solve them by searching and reading documentation and blogs. :stars:
+It was my first time developing something in reactJS, which was really nice and challenging because I had some issues that took me long hours to solve but at last I was able to find solutions to all them by searching and reading documentation and blogs. :stars:

 ### Built With :computer:

-This compoonent is developed with:
+This component is developed with:

 * [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) _version: 5_
 * [SASS](https://sass-lang.com/guide) _version: 1.32.8_